 This really could be like a million different songs, but, this is a Raconteurs song.
-Start with a D major chord, middle finger, second fret on the high string, third fret, ring finger, B string, pull your finger, second fret G string.
-Now really you’re going to ground your ring finger on the third fret of the B string, this isn’t going to move at all for entire verse, We’ve got a D, C, G. D. Now this is really a Cadd9, it isn’t just a C major, it’s a C with a D note.
+Start with a D major chord, middle finger, 2nd fret on the high string, 3rd fret ring finger B-string, pull your finger, 2nd fret G-string.
+Now really you’re going to your ring finger on the 3rd fret of the B-string, this isn’t going to move at all for entire verse, We’ve got a D, C, G, D. Now this is really a Cadd9, it isn’t just a C major, it’s a C with a D note.
 Now sometimes, the official name of this chord is a Cadd9.
-Sometimes on a chord chart you’re see it as C-2 or something because really D is just the second note in the C major scale or the ninth note.
+Sometimes on a chord chart you’re see it as C-2 or something because really D is just the second note in the C major scale or the 9th note.
 Again, music theory isn’t really so important for this song.
 But the strumming patterns really cool.
 So it’s like, D, to C, to G.

 Raconteurs is really an awesome band of very skilled musicians that have seen a lot of things.
 So this is really a great example of just kind of how a band will move together to connect these chords.
 Right? ♪ G, G, A ♪ ♪ B, C, D ♪ You could even go.
 Like that, which is really just going through the notes in the G major scale to get to D. ♪ G, G ♪ ♪ A, B, C, D ♪ You’ll notice that they do a lot of different things like this, where they connect chords together, but in a way that everybody is moving together as a unit, right?
 So you can do this while you’re strumming your chord.
 Lot of different ways to do it.
 I’m just really kind of focusing, while I’m inside this G. At the very least you’re getting the second fret of the A string to the third fret of the A string, to open.
 To that, walk it to the D chord, right?
 So we have an F to C. To an F to C and then the D chord.
 G to walk to deal D. Then we’ll go back to the F, to C. F to C, to a D chord.
 Then you go back to the verse chords.
 To the riff.
 Now there is one other part, the “What you gonna do now” part.
 Which is really just a lot these D majors.